0n0w1c/electric-grid/readme.md

 #### Electric Grid
-A Factorio 2.0 mod to bring more structure to the electric network.
+A work in progress, but should be reasonbly playable.
+An overhaul of the electric network, engineer an Electric Grid.

 See license.txt for credits to the developers and their work that came before.
 A special thanks to Stringweasel for his work on Fluidic Power, the inspiration.